Skip to main content

 What Is Body Fat Percentage?

 Body fat percentage is the proportion of your total body weight that is made up of fat tissue.
-It is expressed as a percentage — for example, if you weigh 180 pounds and have 30 pounds of fat, your body fat percentage is 16.7%.
+It is expressed as a percentage.
+For example, if you weigh 180 pounds and have 30 pounds of fat, your body fat percentage is 16.7%.

 Unlike BMI (Body Mass Index), which only considers height and weight, body fat percentage directly measures your body composition.
-Two people with the same BMI can have very different body fat levels — a muscular athlete and a sedentary person might both have a BMI of 27, but their body fat percentages could differ by 15% or more.
+Two people with the same BMI can have very different body fat levels.
+A muscular athlete and a sedentary person might both have a BMI of 27, but their body fat percentages could differ by 15% or more.

 This makes body fat percentage a far more useful metric for understanding your health, fitness level, and physical appearance.
 You can calculate your body fat percentage using our free calculator, or view the body fat percentage chart to see where different ranges fall.